Thorium/the-elmish-book/chapters/elm/react-in-elmish.md

 ```fsharp
 let reconcile (prev: ReactElement) (next: ReactElement) : Modification list = (*...*)
 ```
-Here, a `Modification` is an instruction for React to apply on the *real* elements on screen.
+Here, a `Modification` is an instruction for React to apply on the *real* elements on the screen.

 > Of course, this is pseudo-code, using types just makes it easier to think about the concept.